 We are proud to provide the opportunity to learn, practice, and compete in all three disciplines (foil, epee, and sabre).

 Beginners can take up the sport under the guidance of our coach Rajan Rai in our Monday sessions (these will include warm-up, footwork, pair exercises, sparring, and individual lessons).
 More experienced fencers can use Tuesday training to hone their skills with peers.
-Practice will take place in Old Building Badminton Courts on the LSE campus.
+Practice will take place on LSE campus.
+We are currently in contact with the AU about when and where our first practice session can be held safely.
 We will provide free GIAG sessions MT and LT depending on Government guidance.
 Please feel free to contact the club or committee in regard to any queries.

 The current committee is President Ashok Oberoi, Treasurer Erik Hummel, Vice President Hubert Bialek, Outreach Officer Ieuan George, and Secretary Keir Hobby.